-The host is required to have access to a minimum of four (4) regulation size fields.
+The host is required to have access to a minimum of two (2) regulation size fields.
 These fields do not need to be on a single site but must be relative in proximity to one another.
-Zone and Provincial Championships may be played on a synthetic or a comparable quality grass field.
+The type of playing surface (synthetic turf vs. water) will be dependent on the facilities available to the school hosting the provincial championship.
+It is recommended that both fields in any championship are the same, however, where not possible, and one synthetic and one water field are used, every team must play at least one round robin game on both surfaces.